dmsherazi/Battery-Management-System/firmware/README.md

 It is designed to use CANopen to manage communications with an external PC, in case the project is further developed.

+The hardware component values set the various scaling factors for voltages and currents, and these may change for different hardware versions.

 (c) K. Sarkies 15/03/2014

 TODO